saraa123/django_project_tracker/README.md

 * Access to information on the user account page:
     - Account details such as orders, liked issues and features can be viewed, as well as data from the user profiles model.
 However, this is something I want to expand on and develop further in the future.
 This has been explained in greater detail below.

+* On the account page the user can add and edit any favourite games they may have.

+* Originally the user that created a feature couldn’t then also upvote it.
+However for the sake of assessment I removed this so as to make it easier to test the upvote function without having to create a new user.

+* New features that are submitted will automatically display the money a user has paid:
+    - When the user submits their new feature they will automatically see their request record the amount of money they paid for the feature ticket.
+This will be seen on the amount received section.

+* Bootstrap theme icon cards:
+    - I originally implemented a bootstrap theme with a dashboard in order to showcase a more adventurous appearance and display a different set of skills I had learnt, whilst also working within a certain timeframe.
+    - However when performing in-person tests it was evident the theme and dashboard were better left absent.
+    - I have kept the files from the bootstrap theme as I wanted to keep the icon cards at the top of the home and closed cases pages.
+The icon cards display the number of issues and features requested, in progress and those marked as ‘done’.

 ### Features left to implement
 > Front-end features